ptagell/garden-watering-project/readme.md

 5. Temperature/humidity sensor top right (for a [seperate project](http://tagell.com/projects/kyneton-temperature-logger/))
 6. Holes for ethernet and USB-power to come into the green box to power and control the Raspberry Pi.

 ## Code

 ### Installation

-To get sRPinkler working you'll need to do the following on your Pi.
+To get Crying Robot working you'll need to do the following on your Pi.

 1. Download the Dexter Industries image from their github repository and get this onto your MicroSD card.
 2. Follow the steps to set the GrovePi+ including upgrading the firmware.
 This is important as I've had issues with the GrovePi+ needing a hard reset without this.
 You'll notice this if you see the red RST light illuminated or if the water just doesn't run.